Tom Harris is injured in a high school football game and ends up in the hospital.

 “My name is Calvin Alciano.
 I’m in a foster home, and I have a complaint.
 I want to talk to a manager, not to my caseworker.
 She’s the one I have the complaint about.”

 “I’ll connect you with Catherine Parsons.
 She’s the Supervisor of the caseworkers.”

-Cal spoke with Catherine Parsons for a little over five minutes, long enough that he missed the first bus.
+Cal spoke with Catherine Parsons for few minutes, long enough that he missed the first bus.
 She took his cellphone number and said he should wait at the bus stop and she’d pick him up in about five minutes and bring him to her office.
-Then they’d talk so she could obtain more details about what was going on at the Wilcox home.
+Then they’d talk so she could obtain more details about what was going on at the Wilcox house.